blooo-io/app-algorand/tests/README.md

 ## Purpose

-The standalone test suite ensures that:
+The test suite ensures that:

 - The application launches correctly from the dashboard
 - The main menu and navigation behave as expected